Developing the Anaerobic Digestion Process

 Explaining biogas technology and natural biofertiliser

-Rutherford Renewables provided particular expertise in the use of bio fertiliser to farmland including technical, commercial and marketing.
+Rutherford Renewables provided particular expertise in the use of bio fertiliser to farmland including technical, commercial, and marketing skills.

 The biodigestion process which is also known as anaerobic digestion and takes place in a biogas digester provides renewable energy, for which another word is alternative energy.